Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise8.md

 ## Command Line Debugging

-Should you want to explore command line debugging you can explore using the GNU debugger to:
+Should you want to explore command line debugging you can make use of the GNU debugger to:

 * Access Registers
 * Access Memory